amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 ![](/images/effnet_t1.png "table-1 Compound Scaling")

 Thus, it is safe to summarize - **Compound Scaling** works!
+But, we're not done yet, there's more magic to be unraveled.

 ### Nueral Architecture Search
-Since we are looking at the "how" - while so far we know **Compound Scaling** was the main idea introduced - the authors found that having a good baseline network is also critical.
+Since we are looking at the "**how**" - while so far we know **Compound Scaling** was the main idea introduced - the authors found that having a good baseline network is also critical.

 It wasn't enough to achieve such great performance by picking up any existing architecture and applying **Compound Scaling** to it.

-While the authors evaluated the scaling method using existing ConvNets, in order to better demonstrate the effectiveness of this scaling method, they also developed a new mobile-size baseline, called **EfficientNet** using **Nerual Architecture Search**.
+While the authors evaluated the scaling method using existing ConvNets (for example - **ResNet**s and **MobileNets** in `table-1` before), in order to better demonstrate the effectiveness of this scaling method, they also developed a new mobile-size baseline, called **EfficientNet** using **Nerual Architecture Search**.

-We understand this is in a lot more detail in this section of the blog post.
+We understand how they did this is in a lot more detail in a later section of this blog post.

 ### Main Contribution
-Therefore, to summarize the two main contributions of this research paper were the idea of **Compound Scaling** and using nueral architecture search to define a new mobile-size baseline called **EfficientNet**.
+Therefore, to summarize the two main contributions of this research paper were the idea of <span style="color:red">**Compound Scaling**</span> and <span style="color:red">using nueral architecture search to define a new mobile-size baseline called **EfficientNet**</red>.
 We look at both **model scaling** and the **EfficientNet** architecture in a lot more detail in the following sections.

 ## Model Scaling
 In this section we look at **Compound Scaling** in a lot more detail and compare it with conventional scaling approaches.